-The equity awards granted to our Named Executive Officers during 2022 are set forth in the "Summary Compensation Table" and the "Grants of Plan-Based Awards" below.
+The equity awards vested to our Named Executive Officers during the performance period are set forth in the "Summary Compensation Table" below.

 Health and Welfare Benefits

 Our Named Executive Officers are generally eligible to participate in the same employee benefit plans, and on the same terms and conditions, as all our other eligible employees.
 These benefits include medical, dental, and vision insurance, vacation, personal holidays, and sick days, basic life insurance and supplemental life insurance, short-term and long-term disability insurance, and a Section 401(k) retirement savings plan.
 In addition, our executives are eligible for life insurance and disability benefits paid for by us.